abdulghani/blissful-ignorance/notes.md

-thoughts as symbolic experience of the brain can cascade but as it is inside biological artifact thoughts theoretically can exist infinitely limited to its mortal metabolic horizon
+thoughts as symbolic experience of the brain can cascade but as it is inside biological artifact thoughts theoretically can exist infinitely limited to its mortal metabolic horizon-lifetime